frostbone25/frostbone25.github.io/content/post/ff7-rebirth-shadows/index.md

 *By: David Matos*

-Sharing my personal notes and experimentation with modding contact shadows into one of my most favorite games in recent memory, Final Fantasy 7 Rebirth.
+Sharing my personal notes and experimentation with modding contact shadows into one of my most favorite games in recent memory, Final Fantasy 7 Rebirth, into actual run-time gameplay *[(at the end)](#video-preview)*

 *NOTE: This will be updated as time goes on with any new or incorrect information.*